mskPark/DRLPDE/README.md

 ## Usage

-Setup your PDE, domain, boundary and initial conditions in the DRLPDE_param_problem.py file
-    (Optional) Setup your deep learning parameters in the DRLPDE_param_solver.py file
+Setup your PDE, domain, boundary and initial conditions in the DRLPDE_param_problem.py file (Optional) Setup your deep learning parameters in the DRLPDE_param_solver.py file

 Run the DRLPDE_main file from the command line: python DRLPDE_main.py

-If you prefer a jupyter notebook environment, use DRLPDE_main.ipynb

 ## Pre-built examples: